mlinderman/MLProjects/ML Notes.md

 $$ \Theta_k^{(j)} = \Theta_k^{(j)} - \alpha(\sum_{j:r(i,j)=1}((\Theta^{(j)})^Tx^{(i)}-y^{(i,j)})x_k^{(i)} + \lambda\Theta_k^{(j)}) $$

 Note, no special case for $x_0$ or $\Theta_0$
+Also note: all of the above can be vectorized, rather then looping one row at a time.
+The filtering of the sum can be done just by using a dot product of the R matrix since.
+After that, just focus on getting the matrices lined up with what you want the dimensions of the new matix to be.
+(See exercise 8 in GitHub where you figured this out!!!)

 3. Then, you can predict.
 If user j has not seen movie i, you predict by doing $(\Theta^{(j)})^T(x^{(i)})$.